jasonmadigan/mcp-helper/README.md

 # MCP Gateway Proof of Concept

 This project implements an MCP (Model Context Protocol) Gateway that acts as a proxy/router for multiple MCP servers.
-The gateway itself is an MCP server that aggregates tools and manages sessions from multiple backend MCP servers.
+The gateway itself is an MCP server that aggregates tools and manages per-client sessions to multiple backend MCP servers.

 ## Project Structure